ServerlessLife/vitepress-test/README.md

 For the current list of missing features, please refer to the [GitHub issues](https://github.com/ServerlessLife/lambda-live-debugger/issues) page.
 The most significant missing features at the moment are MFA authentication and additional Terraform configurations.

 If you have a new feature idea, please create and issue.

-## Reporting an Issue

-- Make sure the bug hasn't already been reported.
-If you fount it has been, add a "+1" comment so I know there are multiple users struggling with the same issue.
-If possible, add some additional info.
-- **Enable verbose logging and provide the full log.**
-- **Specify the exact framework version (CDK, SLS, SAM ...) and the exact Lambda Live Debugger version.**
-- Describe your setup in detail, or better yet, provide a sample project.
-- Use descriptive titles with prefixes like "bug:", "help:", "feature:", or "discussion:".

 ## Authors